utelle/SQLite3MultipleCiphers/readme.md

 In late February 2020 work started on a new implementation of a SQLite encryption extension that will be able to support SQLite 3.32.0 and later.
 The new approach is based on [SQLite's VFS feature](https://www.sqlite.org/vfs.html).
 This approach has its pros and cons.
 On the one hand, the code is less closely coupled with SQLite itself; on the other hand, access to SQLite's internal data structures is more complex.

 This project is _Work In Progress_.
 As of end of March 2020, a first preliminary code version is publicly available.
 Major code modifications and/or reorganizations are likely to occur, before a first release can be made.
 Up to now the code was developed and tested under Windows only.
 Problems at runtime and even crashes are still likely, and therefore the code should not yet be used for production.

+## How to participate

-Nevertheless, **help in testing and discussing further development will be _highly_ appreciated**.
+**Help in testing and discussing further development will be _highly_ appreciated**.
 Please use the [issue tracker](https://github.com/utelle/SQLite3MultipleCiphers/issues) to give feedback, report problems, or to discuss ideas.

+## Documentation

-In the future documentation will be provided on the [SQLite3MultipleCiphers website](https://utelle.github.io/SQLite3MultipleCiphers/).
+Documentation of the currently supported cipher schemes and the C and SQL interfaces is provided already on the [SQLite3MultipleCiphers website](https://utelle.github.io/SQLite3MultipleCiphers/).

+Documentation on how to build the extension will be added soon.
 For the time being please consult the documentation of the [wxSQLite3 encryption extension](https://github.com/utelle/wxsqlite3/blob/master/sqlite3secure/readme.md).
 Please take notice that the prefix `wxsqlite3` in function names was renamed to `sqlite3mc` in the new implementation.